kisnikser/intsystems.github.io/_i18n/en/_people/kiselev_ns.md

-Master’s student in Computer Science in the Intelligent Systems Department at Moscow Institute of Physics and Technology.
-Prior to that, received his bachelor’s degree in Applied Mathematics and Physics there.

-Currently, he is a Deep Learning Researcher at Sber AI.
+He graduated with honors from MIPT in 2024 and is currently a master's student at the Intelligent Systems Department.
+He has authored over 6 research papers in computer vision and optimization.

-**Research interests:** Generative AI, Computer Vision, and Optimization.
+**Professional interests:** Generative AI, Computer Vision, Optimization.